 Overcome the challenges associated with a late soybean harvest.

 Threshing and cleaning high moisture soybeans is challenging.
 Achieving uniform feeding and keeping the threshing cylinder/rotor full are the first steps to improving threshing.
-Draper heads will improve the uniformity of feeding.
+Draper heads and air-assisted reels will improve the uniformity of feeding.
 If threshing is not satisfactory, try reducing the concave clearance first.
 This may increase plugging problems at the cylinder/rotor if the straw is tough.
 If plugging is a problem or unacceptable threshing occurs, increase the speed of the cylinder or rotor.
 Make incremental adjustments and check threshing performance and grain quality after each adjustment.
 It can be a balancing act to find the correct cylinder/rotor speed and concave clearance settings that provide acceptable threshing without causing excessive split or crushed beans.

 The wet beans will need to be dried or aerated immediately after harvest.
 Please see the MSU Extension article on drying and storing wet soybeans for recommendations.
 Producers planning to deliver wet soybeans directly to the elevator should determine the elevator’s maximum allowable moisture content prior to delivery.